rob-brown/RBBugReporter/README.markdown

 ```

 ###RBLogger
-There is a logger underneath `RBReporter`. `RBReporter` provides a facade to the logger; however, if you need to directly access the logger, you may.
+`RBReporter` provides a facade to the underlying logger; however, if you need to directly access the logger, you may.
 The logger is also designed to create a new log file every day.
 This keeps log files smaller and makes it easy to clean up old log files.
-Furthermore, the logger is also designed to automatically purge old files if desired.
+Furthermore, the logger is designed to automatically purge old files if desired.
 Simply set `kAutoPurgeLogFiles` in RBLogger to YES and `kDefaultLogFileAgeLimit` to the number of days of log files to keep.

 ###RBLogFile
 `RBLogFile` provides an interface for the log files `RBLogger` uses.
 These files can direct their output to a file on the local file system or on a remote server.
 This also makes the format of the log file independent of the logger. `RBExtendedLogFile` is included for use as is or as a template for other log files.
 It uses a modification of the extended log file format. `RBBaseLogFile` provides a simple implementation and may be subclassed to define custom behavior.

 ###RBLogFileFactory
-`RBLogger` is intended to only use one type of log file. `RBLogFileFactory` is responsible for creating log files so  `RBLogger` is doesn't need to know anything about your own implementations of `RBLogFile`.
+`RBLogger` is intended to only use one type of log file. `RBLogFileFactory` is responsible for creating log files so `RBLogger` doesn't need to know anything about your own implementation of `RBLogFile`.
 By changing `newLogFileWithPath:` you can change the file format of your log files.

 ##Flurry
 In addition to standard reporting methods, `RBReporter` provides an optional facade to Flurry.
 Flurry reporting can also be disabled when debugging to prevent mixing debugging sessions with regular user sessions.

 ###Including Flurry
  1. Include the Flurry SDK.
 See [Flurry.com][1] for details.

  2. In the Xcode build settings, look for "Preprocessor Macros".
 Define the macro FLURRY for all build configurations.

  3. (Optional) To disable Flurry reports when debugging, define the macro DEBUG for just the debug build configuration.

 ###Flurry reporting
 There are several simple methods for Flurry. `RBReporter` can log errors, exceptions, and events.
 The following gives examples of each.